Wild Rivers Project, 3 x 66 Canoe Project, Findhorn, Scotland

 Catching Up – the second and third canoes – 03/04

 Although, we haven’t been idle.
 For the last few months we’ve been raising funds to help sponsor our river expedition and education project.
-We then found a supportive local school in which we can use the workshop, and then with the help of the school children, calcualted and then ordered our quarter sawn Ash and flat sawn Douglas Fir timber for our construction.
+We then found the supportive Drumduan school in which we were kindly able use their workshop, and then with the help of the school children we calculated and then ordered our quarter sawn Ash and flat sawn Douglas Fir timber for our construction.
 In fact, based on a combination of free content and guess work, we’ve already made the wooden frame for one of our three skin on frame canoes.

 All three of us are passionate about ecology, wildlife and education.
-By building canoes and paddling down the longest river in Scotland, we hope to, maybe, catch the attention of the primary school children who we will be stopping to meet along the way long enough to run our educational ecology based sessions.
-You can see more about our project and how we plan to use the canoes here.
+By building canoes and paddling down the longest river in Scotland, we hope to catch the attention of the primary school children who we will be stopping to meet along the way to run our educational ecology based sessions.
+You can see more about our project and how we plan to use the canoes here and can also find us on instagram to follow the build and journey on @wild_rivers_project.

 But now it gets interesting.
 As we progress with our second and third canoes according to the handbook, we are already beginning to notice differences.
 At the very least it’s going a lot faster now and not least because we’ve got a bit more experience.
 The sheer mathematics provided in the handbook is speeding up our progress no end.